carpentries/instructor-training/_episodes/09-eia.md

 groups in your community who may be interested in attending.

 ## Setting Expectations with the Code of Conduct

 Finally, a important way that The Carpentries fosters an inclusive, respectful learning environment is our [Code of Conduct]({{ site.coc }}).

-To make clear what is expected, all participants in our workshops are required to conform to the [Code of Conduct]({{ site.coc }}).
+To make clear what is expected, all participants in our workshops are required to abide by the [Code of Conduct]({{ site.coc }}).
  Its details are important,
 but the most important thing about it is that it exists: knowing that we have rules tells people a great deal about our values and about what kind of learning experience they can expect.
+This creates an environment that is *explicitly inclusive* and supports safe focus on learning.

 We will discuss the Code of Conduct in greater detail tomorrow.